marianoguerra/akvs/README.rst

     implements the supervisor behavior and will be "hooked" into the supervisor hierarchy of this release when initialized.

-    Check Erlang's `manual for supervisor <http://erlang.org/doc/man/supervisor.html>`_ or the `user's guide entry for supervisor <http://erlang.org/doc/design_principles/sup_princ.html>`_ for more information
+    Check Erlang's `manual for supervisor <http://erlang.org/doc/man/supervisor.html>`_ or the `user's guide entry for supervisor <http://erlang.org/doc/design_principles/sup_princ.html>`_ for more information.

 apps/akvs/src/akvs.app.src

-    The $APPNANE.app.src is a file that contains metadata about this app
+    The $APPNANE.app.src is a file that contains metadata about this app.

-    Check ERlang's `manual for application resource file <http://erlang.org/doc/man/app.html>`_ for more information
+    Check ERlang's `manual for application resource file <http://erlang.org/doc/man/app.html>`_ for more information.

 rebar.config

     Contains information about the project, dependencies, how to build it, test it, and how to build a release.

-    Check `rebar3 docs <http://www.rebar3.org/docs>`_ for details
+    Check `rebar3 docs <http://www.rebar3.org/docs>`_ for details.

 config/sys.config

     Configuration parameters for the application.

-    Check `sys.config's manual page <http://erlang.org/doc/man/config.html>`_ for more information
+    Check `sys.config's manual page <http://erlang.org/doc/man/config.html>`_ for more information.

 config/vm.args